 For practical purposes, quality measurement frameworks tend to group indicators into three broad categories: clinical quality indicators, patient-reported experience measures, and system-level efficiency metrics.
 All three are discussed in detail throughout this article.

-3 Approaches to Medical Care Assessment
+Approaches to Assessment and Quality Metrics

 Medesk helps automate scheduling and record-keeping, allowing you to recreate an individual approach to each patient, providing them with maximum attention.